British University Vietnam: Student life

+An elevated, wide-angle shot of the campus sports complex, featuring a basketball court in the foreground and a football pitch in the mid-ground.

-The BUV student population stood at 2002 in 2022-2023.
+British University Vietnam's student population stood at 2002 in 2022-2023.
 BUV currently operates over 30 student clubs and societies, with one student council named the Student Association Committee (SAC).
 The SAC consists of seven students voted by all BUV students to represent the student community.
 The SAC is granted authority to dialogue with the University's governing party under the Student Engagement Department's (SE) oversight and is considered an affiliate of British University Vietnam.
 BUV student clubs include dance, basketball, football, fashion, esports, volunteer, photography, etc., all operated by students under the supervision of SE.
-Student projects such as TEDxBUV and Z Marketers are also organised and operated annually by students.
+Student projects such as TEDxBUV, Hult Prize and Z Marketers are also organised and operated annually by students.
 Students can also expect well-being and psychological support, from consultation to psychological workshops.
 BUV offers student accommodation operated by BUV Student Accommodation Management (BASM).
 These accommodations are situated within Ecopark, 2km away from their main campus.